-The Transit system is projected to generate a total of \$1,022,563 in fare revenue in fiscal year 2019 based upon ridership data supplied by the Transit Department and current bus fares.
-Fare increases which had been proposed, but not adopted by City Council, were projected to generate \$133,632 of additional fare revenues for fiscal year 2019.
+The Transit system is projected to generate a total of \$1,152,818 in fare revenue in fiscal year 2019 based upon ridership data supplied by the Transit Department and adjusted fares as outlined in the proposed fee schedule in the appendix.
+The fare increases are projected to generate \$133,632 of the total projected fare revenues for fiscal year 2019.